cavaok/a3-experiment/public/a3-study/assets/instructions.md

 ## Tips

-- Trust your visual perception!
+- Trust your visual perception gut!
 - Don't spend too long on each question because your initial impression is valuable
 - There is no time limit, but the experiment typically takes 5-10 minutes to complete